kali20987/README-Generator/Develop/README.md

 * [Questions](#questions)

 ## Installation
-N/A
+n/a

 ## Usage
-This is a good repo
+this is a good repo

 ## License
-Please refer to license in repo
+please refer to license in repo

 ## Contribution
 the user can contribute anything

 ## Tests
-N/A
+n/a

 ## Questions